jazil277/Profile/README.md

 ### 💼 Current Role:

-At present, I work as an Associate Accountant at Kantar, handling intricate financial functions while leveraging Maconomy and OneStream for financial reporting and reconciliation.
+At present, I work as an Financial Analyst at Kantar, handling intricate financial functions while leveraging Maconomy and OneStream for financial reporting and reconciliation.

 ### 😄 Collaboration: